OakesLab/AFT-Alignment_by_Fourier_Transform/README.md

 This analysis was produced for [Cetera et al. Nat Commun 2014; 5:1-12](http://www.ncbi.nlm.nih.gov/pubmed/25413675).
 A methods paper is currently in preparation, link and citation will be added in due course.

 ## FFTAlignment_batch.m
 This routine uses a vector field of alignment directions using small sub-windows in the real space image to calculate an alignment order parameter.
-It calls the functions `FFTAlignment.m` and `user_input.m`.
+It calls the functions `FFTAlignment.m`, `user_input.m` and `periodic_decomposition.m`.
   * _Input_: a folder containing grayscale images in .tif format
   * _Output_: an array containing an alignment order parameter averaged across each image; analysis parameters; input images overlaid with angle vector field (optional)
   * _Parameters_: